 Back in the late 1980s, two friends, Martin Crowley, who at the time was a down on his luck entrepreneur, and John Paul DeJoria, who had made his fortune as the co-founder of Paul Mitchell hair care products, wanted to create their own tequila.
 They could not have succeeded so spectacularly well without Francisco Alcaraz, the Master Distiller who created their tequila and oversaw production of Patrón for over 30 years.
-There are many rumours regarding the development of Patrón and we asked him about some of the most contentious.

 Fortuitously, around the time Francisco was graduating from university, the Mexican government was setting up the regulatory body governing the production and quality of tequila so were seeking young chemical engineers work as tequila inspectors.
 After passing the government's test, Francisco started work as a tequila inspector, visiting distilleries to check on production methods and collect samples.
-At that time, there were 54 distilleries (now there are 150).
+At that time, there were 54 distilleries (now there are over 150).

 Francisco visited distilleries in the morning and then analysed the samples he collected in the afternoon back at his lab to check methanol content, esters and other compounds to see if they complied with the official stipulated parameters.
 He was an inspector for ten years and it gave him a unique opportunity to learn the intricacies of tequila production and what production techniques produce the best tequilas.

-Then, when he was in his early-30s, the owner of El Viejito distillery in his wife's home town of Atotonilco El Alto (now also the home of Patrón) said to him, "I'll double your salary if you come to work with me."
+Then, when he was in his early-30s, the owner of El Viejito distillery in his wife's hometown of Atotonilco El Alto (now also the home of Patrón) said to him, "I'll double your salary if you come to work with me."
 "I said yes of course", Francisco told us.

 Francisco worked for 11 years for El Viejito but says "I wanted to know more about the process and to learn English."
 His boss, Jorge Nunez, also a chemical engineer, was something of a mentor to Francisco.
 Jorge had some connections with a small whiskey distillery in the American Mid-West and he arranged for Francisco to work there for six months, learning about fermentation and distillation, while also improving his English.
 He then travelled to learn from a Swiss expert on fermentation.
-Sadly, Jorge Nunez, who Francisco describes as "very intelligent, my professor, my boss and an excellent person" passed away and the company he'd built started changing, so Francisco left to set up his own business.
+Sadly, Jorge Nunez, who Francisco described as "very intelligent, my professor, my boss and an excellent person" passed away and the company he'd built started changing, so Francisco left to set up his own business.

 "There were not many chemical engineers in the tequila business then and the knowledge I'd acquired about fermentation techniques was in demand.
 I developed a process where I propagated and poisoned yeast to see which yeasts survived and which died.
 I took the strongest strains, those which survived, and propagated those.
 Using this technique, I developed a yeast that would out survive other strains so allowing inoculation of competitive yeasts and bacteria during fermentation.
 My yeast increased production a lot.
 I sold the nutrients and the yeast and that was my business."

-Then one of the distilleries Francisco was giving technical assistance to employed him and then, after six years, asked him to design and oversee the building of their new distillery.
+Then one of the distilleries Francisco was giving technical assistance employed him and then, after six years, asked him to design and oversee the building of their new distillery.
 That distillery, the Siete Leguas distillery (Seven Leagues Distillery) in Atotonlco el Alto is still in operation, as is the adjacent original distillery.

 "When I finished the new factory in 1984, I asked for a better salary and conditions, but they refused, so I left.
 After one year one of the family owners of the factory, Lucrecia González, called me at home and she said she wanted to talk to me.
 I asked for the same – more salary and better conditions.
 She offered share royalties if I succeeded in exporting tequila.
 So, I started working for them a second time.